EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 ### 3. Deploy and Integrate Data Supply

 The Data Supply must be deployed according to the chosen publishing pattern.
 This involves setting up and validating API endpoints, publishing metadata and notifications, and ensuring security, scalability, and compliance.

+### 4. Onboard Data Supply

-Once ready, Data Publishers must integrate the Data Supply with MeteoGate and WIS2 components.
+Once ready, Data Publishers must onboard the Data Supply with MeteoGate and WIS2 components.

 ---